prabhatdrawal/Artificial_Intelligence/Introduction_to_API/What_is_a_API_Context/readme.md

 REST (Representational State Transfer) :A simple, flexible API architecture that uses HTTP methods (GET, POST, PUT, DELETE) for communication.
 SOAP (Simple Object Access Protocol) :A more rigid protocol that requires XML-based messaging for communication.
 Both define a standard communication protocol for the exchange of messages in XML (Extensible Markup Language).

+## How is an API Different From a Web Application?

+An API acts as an interface that allows proper communication between two programs whereas a web application is a network-based resource responsible for completing a single task.
+Also, it's important to know that "All web services are APIs, but not all APIs are web".

+The difference between an API and a web application is that API allows two-way communication and web applications are just a way for users to interact through a web browser.
+A web application may have an API to complete the requests.